 Also, it can lead to depression in your teenager if they are constantly ignored and not heard.
-No and find out if your teenager is battling depression Read the informative article How-to find out if your teenager is battling depression?
+No and find out if your teenager is battling depression Read the informative article depression.

 Talking back is usually caused by a teenager’s desire to get rid of something your child does not want to do.
 It can be a chore or help that you have requested or a work that you have asked the child to do.